 Even I have to admit it, hummus needs tahini.
 Unless you’re allergic to sesame, I don’t recommend making hummus recipes that call for no-tahini.
 That iconic hummus flavor comes from tahini; without it, it just doesn’t taste like much.
 I’ve seen alternatives that use almond, cashew, or peanut butter, and while these can work in a pinch, the flavor simply won’t hit the same.
 I’ve even come across recipes that omit it entirely and replace it with equal parts olive oil—but that’s something to avoid, as it will make the hummus heavy and dense, especially after refrigeration.

-If you MUST remove it due to dietary restrictions then start small and add only 1 tbsp of olive oil, you can always add more.
+If you MUST remove it due to dietary restrictions then start small and add only 1 tbsp of olive oil (not extra virgin), you can always add more.
 If you are trying to remove it because you want to make hummus now, and don’t want to buy it…just go buy it.

 creamy hummus finished with olive oil and topped with chickpeas.